geanders/test_directory/coding.md

 engineers running ENIAC, they agreed to implement it; and to this day, coders use break points as a key part of debugging."
 [Coders, pp. 190--191]

+> "Computers are much pickier and less flexible about spelling than humans; thus hackers need to be very precise when talking about characters, and have developed a considerable amount of verbal shorthand for them.
+Every character [in ASCII] has one or more names---some formal, some concise, some silly.
+Common jargon names for ASCII characters are collected here. ...
+!: Common: bang; pling; excl; shriek; exclamation mark [official ASCII name]; ... #: Common: number sign; pound; pound sign; hash; sharp; crunch; hex. ... [asterisk]: Common: star; splat; asterisk [official ASCII name]; /: Common: slash; stroke; slant [official ASCII name]; forward slash;
+\: Common: backslash; escape (from C/Unix); reverse slash; slosh; backslant; backwhack. [underline]: Common: underline [official ASCII name]; underscore; underbar; under; |: Common: bar; or; or-bar; v-bar; pipe; vertical bar; ~: Common: tilde [official ASCII name]; squiggle; tiddle; not."
+[New Hackers Dictionary, pp. 44--46]

+> "**metasyntactic variable** *n.* A name used in example and understood to stand for whatever thing is under discussion, or any random number of things under discussion.
+The word foo is the canonical example.
+To avoid confusion, hackers never (well, hardly ever) use 'foo' or other words like it as permanent names for anything.
+In filenames, a common convention is that any filename beginning with a metasyntactic-variable name is a scratch file that may be deleted at any time.
+To some extent, the list of one's preferred metasyntactic variables is a cultural signature.
+They occur both in series (used for related groups of variables or objects) and as singletons.
+Here are a few common signatures: foo, bar, baz, quux, quuux, quuuux, ...: MIT/Stanford usage, now found everywhere ... ; bazola,
+ztesch: Stanford (from the mid-70s on); ... snork: Brown University, early 1970s; ... blarg, wibble: New Zealand; toto, titi, tata, tutu: France; pippo, pluto, paperino: Italy.
+Pippo and Paperino are the Italian names for Goofy and Donald Duck; app, noot, mies: The Netherlands.
+These are the first words a child used to learn to spell on a Dutch spelling board."
+[New Hacker's Dictionary, pp.301--302]

+> "**batch** *adj.* 1.
+Non-interactive. ...
+A *batch file* is a series of instructions written to be handed to an interactive program running in batch model.
+2. Performance of dreary tasks all at one sitting.
+'I finally sat down in batch mode and wrote out checks for all those bills...'"
+[New Hacker's Dictionary, p.
+58]

+> "**cd tilde** *vi.* To go home.
+From the Unix C-shell and Korn-shell command 'cd ~', which takes one to one's $HOME (cd with no argument happens to do the same thing)."
+[New Hackers Dictionary, p.
+106]

+> "**comment out** *vt.* To surround a section of code with comment delimiters or to prefix every line in the section with a comment marker;
+this prevents it from being compiled or interpreted.
+Often done when the code is redundant or obsolete, but is left in the source to make the intent of the active code cleaner; also when the code in that section is broken and you want to bypass it in order to debug some other part of the code."
+[New Hackers Dictionary, p.
+118]

+> "**deprecated** *adj.* Said of a program or feature that is considered obsolescent and in the process of being phased out, usually in favor of a specified replacement."
+[New Hackers Dictionary, p.
+150]

+> "**dot file** *n.* A file that is not visible by default to normal directory-browsing tools (on Unix, files named with a leading dot are, by convention, not normally presented in directory listings.
+Many programs define one or more dot files in which startup or configuration information may be optionally recorded; a user can customize the program's behavior by creating the appropriate file in the current or home directory."
+[New Hackers Dictionary, p.
+158]

+> "**recursive acronym** *n.* A hackish (and especially MIT) tradition is to choose acronyms / abbreviations that refer humorously to themselves or to other acronyms / abbreviations.
+The classic examples were two MIT editors called EINE ('EINE is not EMACS') and ZWEI ('ZWEI Was EINE Initially'). ...
+GNU stands for 'GNU's Not Unix'."
+[New Hackers Dictionary, pp. 381--382]

+> "**Hook** *n.* A software or hardware feature included in order to simplify later additions or changes by a user."
+[New Hackers Dictionary, p.
+248]

+> "**path** *n.* ...
+2. [Unix] A file name, fully specified relative to the root directory (as opposed to relative to the current directory; the later is sometimes called a *relative path*).
+This is also called a *pathname*."
+[New Hackers Dictionary, p.
+350]

+> "**program** *n.* 1.
+A magic spell cast over a computer allowing it to turn one's input into error messages.
+2. An exercise in experimental epistemology.
+3. A form of art, ostensibly intended for the instruction of computers, which is nevertheless almost inevitably a failure if other programmers can't understand it."
+[New Hackers Dictionary, p.
+365]

+> "The 80-column width of most character terminals is a legacy of the IBM punched card."
+[New Hackers Dictionary, p.
+368]

+> "**shell** *n.* 1. [techspeak] The command interpreter used to pass commands to an operating system; so called because it is the part of the operating system that interfaces with the outside world. ...
+Historical note: Apparently, the original Multics shell (sense 1) was so-called because it was a shell (sense 3 [a skeleton program, created by hand or by another program]; it ran user programs not by starting up separate processes, but by dynamically linking the programs into its own code, calling them subroutines, and then dynamically de-linking them on return."
+[New Hackers Dictionary, pp. 404--405]

+> "**spaghetti code** *n.* Code with a complex and tangled structure, especially one using many GOTOs, exceptions, or other 'unstructured' branching constructs."
+[New Hackers Dictionary, p.
+420]

+> "**text** *n.* ...
+2. Textual material in the mainstream sense; data in ordinary ASCII or EBCDIC representation (see 'flat-ASCII').
+'Those are text files, you can review them using the editor.'"
+[New Hackers Dictionary, pp. 442--443]

+> "**tool** *n.* ...
+2. [Unix] An application program with a simple, 'transparent' (typically text-stream) interface designed specifically to be used in programmed combination with other tools (see filter, plumbing)."
+[New Hackers Dictionary, p.
+449]

 ## Functions

 > "S is a *functional* language.
 S expressions contain function calls. ...